@tao.js/react DataHandler Component

 important to understand when using it.

-is mounted, that is when the name
+When a DataHandler is mounted, that is when the name key in the shared data context is

 initialized.

-key in the shared data context is removed
+When a DataHandler is unmounted, the name key in the shared data context is removed

 from the shared data context.

-prop, then there will be conflicts with that name
+also share the same name prop, then there will be conflicts with that name key in

 the shared data context.
-Specifically, if one of the DataHandler
+Specifically, if one of the DataHandlers mounts after the other,

-key will be initialized by that DataHandler
+then the name key will be initialized by that DataHandler over what previously was set

-by the first DataHandler
+by the first DataHandler.

-s gets unmounted when the other is not, then the name
+Additionally, if one of the DataHandlers gets unmounted when the other is not, then the name

 key and its value will be removed from the shared data context.